Choosing the right AI voice is key to maximizing audio engagement.

 Alternatively, you can follow in the footsteps of publishers like News24 by casting a voice actor.
 This can result in a higher-quality voice model and help you to achieve strong and consistent audio branding.

-When commissioning an AI voice, you will need to form a Voice Services Agreement with the chosen speaker.
-This sets out all the terms and conditions concerning the voice clone.
-We offer a Voice Services Agreement Template that covers the commercial and contractual areas likely to be relevant.
+When commissioning an AI voice, you will need to create a services agreement with the chosen speaker, which sets out all the terms and conditions concerning the voice clone.
+We offer a free template, called the Voice Cloning Contract, that covers the commercial and contractual areas likely to be relevant.

 Find your favorite AI voice today